Demetrius of Thessaloniki: Veneration of sainthood and celebrations

-Evolution during Byzantine Empire
+Evolution during the Byzantine Empire

-Transfer to Thessaloniki; gaining of military attributes
+Transfer to Thessalonica; gaining of military attributes

-Most historical scholars follow the hypothesis put forward by Bollandist Hippolyte Delehaye (1859–1941), that his veneration was transferred from Sirmium when Thessaloniki replaced it as the main military base in the area in 441/442 AD.
-His very large church in Thessaloniki, the Hagios Demetrios, dates from the mid-5th century.
+Most historical scholars follow the hypothesis put forward by Bollandist Hippolyte Delehaye (1859-1941), that his veneration was transferred from Sirmium when Thessalonica replaced it as the main military base in the area in 441-442 AD.
+His very large church in Thessalonica, the Hagios Demetrios, dates from the mid-5th century.
 Thessaloniki remained a centre of his veneration, and he is the patron saint of the city.

-After the growth of his veneration as saint, the city of Thessaloniki suffered repeated attacks and sieges from the Slavic peoples who moved into the Balkans, and Demetrius was credited with many miraculous interventions to defend the city.
+After the growth of his veneration as saint, the city of Thessalonica suffered repeated attacks and sieges from the Slavic peoples who moved into the Balkans, and Demetrius was credited with many miraculous interventions to defend the city.
 Hence later traditions about Demetrius regard him as a soldier in the Roman army, and he came to be regarded as an important military martyr.

 From pagan Demeter to St Demetrios

 Demetrius was also venerated as patron of agriculture, peasants and shepherds in the Greek countryside during the Middle Ages.
 According to historian Hans Kloft, he had inherited this role from the pagan goddess Demeter.
 After the demise of the Eleusinian Mysteries, Demeter's cult, in the 4th century, the Greek rural population had gradually transferred her rites and roles onto the Christian saint Demetrius.